wdv4758h/pypy-extradoc/blog/draft/10years.rst

   optimizations --faassen. --no-faassen was added automatically doing nothing.
 Then we decided to grow up and renamed it to -O2 and -Ojit.

+* the first time the Python interpreter successfully compiled to C, it segfaulted because the code generator used signed chars instead of unsigned chars

 Cheers,
 fijal, arigo and the pypy team.